Lombiq/NuGet-Publishing-GitHub-Actions/Docs/Workflows/Productivity/Renovate.md

   # Run every Sunday at 4:00 AM.
   schedule:
     - cron: 0 4 * * 0
-  # Run on pushes to dev when the Renovate configuration changes.
+  # Run on pushes when the Renovate configuration changes.
   push:
-    branches:
-      - dev
     paths:
       - renovate.json5